Commands

 usage: tapinfo.py FILE

-Show the blocks in a TAP or TZX file.
+Show the blocks in a PZX, TAP or TZX file.

 Options: